International University of Sarajevo

-The International University of Sarajevo (IUS) is a private university located in the capital city Sarajevo, Bosnia and Herzegovina.
+The International University of Sarajevo (IUS) is a private university located in the metropolitan area of Sarajevo, Bosnia and Herzegovina, within the municipality of Ilidža.
 The university was established by the Foundation for the Development of Education in 2004–2005.
+Alongside the International Burch University and the Sarajevo School of Science and Technology, IUS is regarded as the most prestigious private university in the country based on its wealth and rankings.

 IUS is open to students from all over the world, and the language of instruction and communication is English.
 It offers four year education according to Bologna system (model 4+1+3 with B.S. and B.A. diplomas).
-IUS has 1650 students from 55 countries and faculty members from 20 countries performing academic and research activities in various disciplines of Science, Engineering, Arts and Social Sciences.
-The first generation of 32 IUS graduates received their diplomas on June 26, 2009.
-IUS offers many types of scholarships, especially for students from Bosnia and Herzegovina.
+The university has 1650 students from 55 countries and faculty members from 20 countries performing academic and research activities in various disciplines of Science, Engineering, Arts and Social Sciences.
+The first generation of 32 IUS graduates received their diplomas on 26 June 2009.
+It offers many types of scholarships, especially for students from Bosnia and Herzegovina.
 IUS has both modern and large campus for the region.

 University Administration

 The president of the board of trustees is Prof. Dr. Sevgi Kurtulmus.
 Rector is Prof. Dr. Ahmet Yıldırım from the Genetics and Bioengineering program.